-Page 39 avoidable because not all preferences and not all

-transfers are avoidable, so if there's a

-determination under the law that it's an avoidable

-4 preference, it simply means for non-insiders,

-looking back 90 days from the effective date of the

-6 petition.
-In this case, it really wasn't a

-7 petition, but to the date that the SIPA proceedings

-8 became administered by the bankruptcy court,

-looking back 90 days and determining within that 90

-days who got anything and whether what they got 10

-enabled them to recover more than other people 11

-similarly situated who didn't get something within 12 13 90 days.

-That's about the simplest way that I can put 15 it.

-So they start by taking a list of what moneys or properties were paid out of the Debtor estate within those 90 days.
-Then they start analyzing whether those are the kinds of claims that they might pursue in order to get money back.

-Just because a claim arises in that 90-day 22 period and money was paid over does not 23 automatically mean that it gets paid back.

-24 There are defenses to a preference claim.
-25

-The most common defenses are new value.
+- Page 39 avoidable because not all preferences and not all 1 - transfers are avoidable, so if there's a - determination under the law that it's an avoidable 3 - 4 preference, it simply means for non-insiders, - 5 looking back 90 days from the effective date of the - 6 petition.
+In this case, it really wasn't a - 7 petition, but to the date that the SIPA proceedings - 8 became administered by the bankruptcy court, - 9 looking back 90 days and determining within that 90 - 10 days who got anything and whether what they got - 11 enabled them to recover more than other people - similarly situated who didn't get something within 12 13 90 days. - That's about the simplest way that I can put 15 it. - So they start by taking a list of what moneys or properties were paid out of the Debtor estate within those 90 days.
+Then they start analyzing whether those are the kinds of claims that they - 20 might pursue in order to get money back.
+21 Just because a claim arises in that 90-day - 22 period and money was paid over does not - 23 automatically mean that it gets paid back. - 24 There are defenses to a preference claim.
+25 - The most common defenses are new value.

-Page 40 1 Hopefully, that wouldn't apply here because that
+Page 40 Hopefully, that wouldn't apply here because that

-means you put more money in after you got it out,

-3 and the other most common one would be transactions

-that occurred in the ordinary course of business 4

-5 under ordinary business terms.

-6 Certainly, there's a defense here on any of 7 those claims that arise within that 90 days that if they were the result of a normal trading activity that had been going on for that whole period of time, defenses will be raised that those are 10

-11 transactions in the ordinary course of business

-12 under the ordinary business terms between the

-Debtor, Madoff Securities, and in this case, the 13

-14 creditors receiving the money.

-(Inaudible) to know how that's going to play 16 out.
-That is a simpler standard than what is 17 applicable to the other type of recovery under fraudulent conveyance.
-18 before this all became locked in a payment that was

-19 I will stop at this point, and I'm not sure 20 where it is in my outline, but I want to bring up 21 at this point a set of facts that is applicable in this case to P & S, not applicable to S & P. 22
+- means you put more money in after you got it out, - 3 and the other most common one would be transactions - 4 that occurred in the ordinary course of business - 5 under ordinary business terms. - 6 Certainly, there's a defense here on any of - 7 those claims that arise within that 90 days that if - they were the result of a normal trading activity - 9 that had been going on for that whole period of - 10 time, defenses will be raised that those are - 11 transactions in the ordinary course of business - 12 under the ordinary business terms between the - 13 Debtor, Madoff Securities, and in this case, the - 14 creditors receiving the money. - (Inaudible) to know how that's going to play out.
+That is a simpler standard than what is 16 applicable to the other type of recovery under - 17 18 fraudulent conveyance. - 19 I will stop at this point, and I'm not sure 20 where it is in my outline, but I want to bring up - 21 at this point a set of facts that is applicable in 22 this case to P & S, not applicable to S & P. - 23 There was based upon requests that were made - 24 in the ordinary course of business very shortly - before this all became locked in a payment that was received back by P & S in the amount of \$800,000.

-23 There was based upon requests that were made in the ordinary course of business very shortly processed out of that partnership.
-That money was 3 received.
+That was a result of certain people being 2 3 processed out of that partnership.
+That money was 4 received.
 That money clearly comes within the preference period.
-We don't know at this point whether it's a defensible transaction or not, but
+We don't know at this point 6 whether it's a defensible transaction or not, but 7 my advice has been to the partnership to hold that money, not spend it, not do anything with it until it can be determined whether it's defensible that 10 that money does not have to go back.